artcast/artcast/README.md

 The Artcast server is an HTTP server written in Python using the Tornado web framework.
-A client requests the next value from an Artcast source by performing an HTTP GET request to the URL /artcasts/*key*.
-A response to the request is returned by the server as soon as a datum with a matching *key* is received from an Artcast source.
+A client requests the next value from an Artcast source by performing an HTTP GET request to the URL /artcasts/key.
+A response to the request is returned by the server as soon as a datum with a matching key is received from an Artcast source.
 Once a client has received the datum it can make a request for the next value.
 Thus, Artcast clients use long-polling to receive Artcast values as soon as they're available with a minimum of latency and network traffic.

 Clients
 -------